PasanBhanu/sendinblue-wp-plugin/README.md

-# sendinblue-wp-plugin
+# Sendin Blue Wordpress Plugin
 This is a wordpress plugin for Sending Blue email service

-Plugin Folder Name : sl_sendinblue_mailtrack
 Wordpress Version : 4.9.8